microsoft/vscode-docs/docs/remote/troubleshooting.md

 1. Open a **local** terminal/command prompt (or use a local window in VS Code).
 2. Go to the directory with your `docker-compose.yml` file.
 3. Type `docker-compose down` to stop and delete the containers.
-If you have more than one Docker Compose file, can specify additional Docker Compose files with the `-f` argument.
+If you have more than one Docker Compose file, you can specify additional Docker Compose files with the `-f` argument.

 **Option 4: Delete all containers and images that are not running:**

 1. Open a **local** terminal/command prompt (or use a local window in VS Code).
-2. Type `docker system prune --all`
+2. Type `docker system prune --all`.

 ### Adding another volume mount